sherif-ebadh/Connect4/README.md

 <li>isValidEntry: True if the candidate selected column is valid</li>
 <li>currentBoard: current connect4 board after move</li>
 </ul>
-if the move is valid the player ID will be placed in the first avilable cell of the selected coulmn
+if the move is valid the player ID will be placed in the first available cell of the selected column

 Note : I used simple Objects as the application is a POC